telerik/ajax-docs/controls/editor/functionality/dialogs/lightweight-insert-dialogs.md

 ## Insert Table Light Dialog

-The **Insert Table** dialog is a light version of **Table Wizard**.When enabled, its content is rendered on page load and as a result, the content is immediately shown when the dialog is opened, while Table Wizard is loaded into an IFRAME tag and is much heavier.
+The **Insert Table** dialog is a light version of **Table Wizard**.
+When enabled, its content is rendered on page load and as a result, the content is immediately shown when the dialog is opened, while Table Wizard is loaded into an IFRAME tag and is much heavier.
 In order to have it decorated you should put a **RadFormDecorator** on the main page.

 The **Insert Table** light dialog has the most important properties to insert a table into your document: **Columns, Rows, Alignment, Cell Padding, Cell Spacing** and **Border**.
 In the light dialog you also have a button (**All Properties…**) that allows you to switch from Insert Table dialog to Table Wizard dialog if you decide you want to access all table properties options.